Gargoyle Gecko Care Page

 If you have or are planning to keep a young gargoyle gecko in a grow-out enclosure, you will need to make special accommodations for heat.
 Hatchlings and juveniles should ideally have access to the same temperature gradient as adults, but grow-out enclosures are often too small to achieve this with the same equipment.

-An 8″ x 8″ x 12″ hatchling enclosure does not have enough room on top for a lamp.
+A hatchling bin or 12″ tall enclosure may not have enough room on top for a heat lamp.
 To provide your gecko with a supplementary heat source, attach a small, 4-5″ heat mat to one outer wall of the enclosure.
 The mat must be connected to a thermostat and set between 82-84°F. Place the thermostat probe between the heat mat and the glass/plastic of the wall to make sure your gecko is not exposed to temperatures any higher than 85°F. Turn the heat mat off at night, using the same day/night schedule you would for a lamp.
 While not as ideal as overhead heat, a mat is the safest option to bring up ambient temperatures and provide a slight gradient in such a small area.

-A 12″ x 12″ x 18″ juvenile enclosure can use the same overhead heat lamp as an adult enclosure.
+An 18″ tall juvenile enclosure can use the same overhead heat lamp as an adult enclosure.
 You may have more luck with a 25w bulb, but this will vary depending on individual setups.
 Just make sure to connect your lamp to a thermostat, as always, and set it to the proper basking temperature.

 Unsafe Heat Sources